mkb93/CV/README.md

 | **Something else worked on** | A webapp to do y. | Ruby              |

 ## Work Experience

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+Self Employed
+Muay Thai Instructor march 2018 to november 2022
+- coordinated large groups
+- tracked their training and progress
+- created a coaching syllabus for coaches to learn and develop

 **Company Name** (start-date to end-date)
 _Your job title_